PaulaRamiro/NpAUREO/GeneralWorkFlow.md

 rm temp_*
 ```

 ## **Extract plasmid information**

-First, we extracted the Plasmid Taxonomic Units (PTUs) information of each cluster with **COPLA v1.0** (https://github.com/santirdnd/COPLA), using the following arguments:
+First, we extracted the Plasmid Taxonomic Units (PTUs) information of each cluster with **COPLA** (https://github.com/santirdnd/COPLA), using the following arguments:

 ```diff
 + # python #